linkfast/qox-exengine/README.md

 The release of this product is under the GPL license, so its use is at your own risk.
 No warranties provided.

 ExEngine Homepage: (not available yet)

-ExEngine 7 Wiki  : http://wiki.aldealinkfast.com/exengine/ (may be offline by now) (C) 2013 LinkFast Company (www.linkfastsa.com)
+ExEngine 7 Wiki  : http://wiki.aldealinkfast.com/exengine/ (may be offline)

+(C) 2013 LinkFast Company (www.linkfastsa.com)